 What happens when you lose movement?

 Lack of movement is the end process so as the toe does not bend you may walk awkwardly turning your foot out like a waddling duck (duck footed).
 This lack of movement changes the process of walking and can affect other joints higher up including the lower back and hip joints.
 We need 20-30 degrees of total movement for normal function.
 That means the toe can move up and down freely without pain.
 Walking may become painful and limiting.
 Painkillers and anti-inflammatories like ibuprofen fail to help.
 Footwear becomes a problem especially when the joint enlarges over time.
 This will be measured in years rather than weeks or months.

 Early signs can be helped

-In the early stages where mild damage arises the joint has some inbuilt protection.
-The muscles around the joint tighten and go into spasm.
-Fluid limits movement and of course pain tell the body to rest.
+In the early stages where mild damage arises the muscles around the big toe joint tighten.
 All movement is lost at this point as the toe has limited movement – limitus.
-The toe may reverse, get better or stay like this or worsen.
-An injection of steroid or anaesthetic can expose this as the correct diagnosis.
 Part of the joint also has a small seed like bone called sesamoid bones which must be included in any discussion and are frequently involved but overlooked.
 These bones can jam on movement and can cause spasm (sesamoiditis).
 Check out the article on sesamoid bones here.